informalsystems/hermes/guide/src/commands/listen/index.md

 DESCRIPTION:
     Listen to and display IBC events emitted by a chain

-FLAGS:
-        --chain <CHAIN_ID>    Identifier of the chain to listen for events from

 OPTIONS:
         --events <EVENT>...
 Add an event type to listen for, can be repeated.
 Listen for all events by default (available: Tx, NewBlock)

+REQUIRED:
+        --chain <CHAIN_ID>    Identifier of the chain to listen for events from
 ```

 __Example__